Two efficient gradient methods with approximately optimal stepsizes based on regularization models for unconstrained optimization: Introduction

-is badly affected by ill conditioning and thus converges slowly.
-In 1988, Barzilai and Borwein \cite{2} proposed a new gradient method (BB method), where the famous stepsize is given by
+It is widely accepted that the stepsize is of great significance to the theory and numerical performance of gradient method, and the stepsize for gradient method has attracted extensive attentions.
+The classical steepest descent method \cite{1}, in which the stepsize is given by $ \alpha _k^{SD} = \arg \mathop {\min }\limits_{\alpha > 0} f({x_k} - \alpha {g_k}), $ is badly affected by ill conditioning and thus converges slowly \cite{Akaike1959On}.
+In 1988, Barzilai and Borwein \cite{2} proposed a new gradient method (BB method), where the famous stepsize (BB stepsize) is given by

-Due to the simplicity and nice numerical efficiency, the BB method has attracted extensive attentions.
+Due to the simplicity and nice numerical efficiency, the BB method has received extensive attentions.
 The BB method has been shown to be globally \cite{3} and R-linearly \cite{4} convergent for any dimensional strictly convex quadratic functions.
-Dai et al.\cite{5} presented an efficient gradient method by adaptively choosing the BB stepsize \eqref{eq:BBstepsize}.
-Raydan\cite{6} present a global BB method by incorporating the nonmonotone line search (GLL line search)\cite{7}.
+In 2021, Li and Sun \cite{SunRlinearBB2021} presented an interesting improved R-linear convergence result of the BB method.
+Dai et al.\cite{5} presented an efficient gradient method by adaptively choosing the BB stepsizes.
+Raydan\cite{6} proposed a global BB method by incorporating the nonmonotone line search (GLL line search)\cite{7}.
 Dai et al.\cite{8} viewed the BB stepsize from a new angle and constructed a quadratic model and a conic model to derive two step sizes for BB-like methods.
 Based on a fourth order conic model and some modified secant equations, Biglari and Solimanpur\cite{9} presented some BB-like methods.
 More BB-like methods can be found in \cite{ Dai2006CBB,Xiao2010Notes,Nosratipour2017An,Miladinovic2011Scalar}.

-In 2018, Liu et al.\cite{11} viewed the stepsize $\alpha _k^{BB_1}$ from the approximation model and introduced a new type of stepsize called approximately optimal stepsize for gradient method.
+In 2018, Liu et al.\cite{11} viewed the stepsize $\alpha _k^{BB_1}$ from an approximation model and introduced a new type of stepsize called approximately optimal stepsize for gradient method.